 Meat contains loads of protein, an essential nutrient for all living organisms.
-Proteins are the building block of tissue and muscles, and also provide a very handy energy source.
+Proteins are the building blocks of tissue and muscles, and also provide a very handy energy source.
 It's composed of chains of amino acids, which are organic compounds made of carbon, hydrogen, oxygen, and other vital chemicals.

 And then there are plant-based proteins like soy, beans, nuts, and quinoa.

 Should dogs be vegetarian?

 We've established that dogs can be vegetarian, but does that mean they should be vegetarian?
 This is a difficult question to answer, and much depends on your personal beliefs and opinion.
 A dog is incapable of understanding what it means to become a vegetarian.

 The decision is made for them by their owners, and it often reflects their preferences or beliefs.
 One study found that 100% of people who fed their pets a vegetarian diet were vegetarian themselves.
 This is unsurprising, but should people be making such ethical choices on behalf of their dogs?